The Bible and slavery: Debt slavery

-Poverty, and more generally a lack of economic security, compelled some people to enter debt bondage.
-In the Ancient Near East, wives and (non-adult) children were dependents of the head of household and were sometimes sold into slavery by the husband or father for financial reasons.
-Evidence of this viewpoint is found in the Code of Hammurabi, which permits debtors to sell their wives and children into temporary slavery, lasting a maximum of three years.
-The book of Leviticus also exhibits this, allowing foreign residents to sell their own children and families to Israelites, although no limitation is placed on the duration of such slavery.
-Biblical authors repeatedly criticize debt slavery, which could be attributed to high taxation, monopoly of resources, high-interest loans, and collapse of higher kinship groups.

 Debt slaves were one of the two categories of slaves in ancient Jewish society.
 As the name implies, these individuals sold themselves into slavery in order to pay off debts they may have accrued.
 These individuals were not permanently in this situation and were usually released after six to seven years.
 Chattel slaves, on the other hand, were less common and were usually prisoners of war who retained no individual right of redemption.
 These chattel slaves engaged in full-time menial labor, often in a domestic capacity.